DAILY NEWS

 The other recipient is Joseph DeSimone, William R. Kenan, Jr Distinguished Professor of Chemistry and Chemical Engineering at the University of North Carolina at Chapel Hill, USA, for his seminal contributions to the manufacture and processing of polymers in environmentally friendly ways.

 In particular he is being recognized for his work on supercritical carbon dioxide.
 Subjecting CO2 to high pressure causes it to enter a phase somewhere between a liquid and a gas.
-In this state the CO becomes an excellent solvent, rendering it ideal for the delivery of pharmaceuticals without the side effects associated with other excipients.
-This property is also of use in the dry cleaning industry; the supercritical CO can replace existing solvents such as perchloroethylene, thereby substantially reducing the environmental impact of the cleaning process.
+In this state the CO2 becomes an excellent solvent, rendering it ideal for the delivery of pharmaceuticals without the side effects associated with other excipients.
+This property is also of use in the dry cleaning industry; the supercritical CO2 can replace existing solvents such as perchloroethylene, thereby substantially reducing the environmental impact of the cleaning process.

 Professor Amos Smith at the Department of Chemistry, University of Pennsylvania, Philadelphia, USA, said of the prize, "I think it is terrific that Joseph DeSimone has been given this award, since his work definitely falls within the remit of improving the conditions of others."